meryemberradauwo/RamanMatch/README.md

 # RamanMatch
 Application for Raman Spectroscopy Analysis

+A manuscript detailing the project is submitted for publication and may be cited as below:

 Berrada, M., McFall, A., and Chen, B. (Submitted in October 2023) Raman Match: Application for Raman Spectroscopy Analysis.
 Journal of Open Research Software.

+Here is the content of the first page of the manuscript:

 Raman Match: Application for Raman Spectroscopy Analysis